 In 2012, Jorgensen’s win on the platform was Minnesota’s first conference diving title in 11 years.
 Jorgensen was named Big Ten Diver of the Championships.
 In 2016, Matt Barnard captured the 3-meter championship.

 Chen served as the USA Diving head coach and associate director of USA Diving's National Training Center from 2005-09.
 During his time with USA Diving, Chen guided 15 senior national champions, 12 junior national champions and two World Cup medalists in addition to three Olympians.

-Bryant was named to the U.S. Olympic Team for the second time for the London 2012 Olympic Games under Chen's guidance, where she and partner Abby Johnston won the Olympic silver medal in women's synchronized 3-meter diving.
-The medal was Team USA's first in the 12-year Olympic history of synchronized diving, which debuted at the 2000 Syndney games.
+Under Chen's guidance Kelci Bryant was named to the U.S. Olympic Team for the second time for the London 2012 Olympic Games, where she and partner Abby Johnston won the Olympic silver medal in women's synchronized 3-meter diving.
+The medal was Team USA's first in diving since 2000, and first in the 12-year Olympic history of synchronized diving.

-Chen was named assistant coach for the 2008 U.S. Olympic Team for diving after three of his divers were named to the squad - Haley Ishimatsu on 10-meter and synchronized 10-meter, and Kelci Bryant and Ariel Rittenhouse in synchronized 3-meter.
+Chen was earlier named assistant coach for the 2008 U.S. Olympic Team for diving after three of his divers were named to the squad: Haley Ishimatsu on 10-meter and synchronized 10-meter, and Bryant and Ariel Rittenhouse in synchronized 3-meter.